 So as CEO, what do you need to do?
 How do you ensure that your top seller transitions to their new role successfully?
 How do you ensure that you achieve sustainable business growth?

 Here are three things to consider:

 1. Set role expectations.
 The complexity of a sales management role is far greater than that of an individual seller.
-The sales role is a relatively simple function of ringing customers, make appointments, and close sales.
+The sales role is a relatively simple function of ringing customers, making appointments, and closing sales.
 This may sound like a generalisation, but you get the point.

 The essential step in transitioning a top seller to the sales manager is setting clear expectations in their new role.
 A comprehensive position description is giving them an understanding of the full scope of the role.
-There must be a fundamental shift from them managing customers to managing a sales team, and this will go to the core of how they operate and respond to situations on a day to day basis.
-Having someone outside the business that has the time and mandate to deliver the improvements being equally as important.
+There must be a fundamental shift from managing customers to managing a sales team, and this will go to the core of how they operate and respond to situations on a day-to-day basis.
+Having someone outside the business that has the time and mandate to deliver the improvements is equally as important.

 With new leadership, whether internally or externally hired, is the opportune time to install new cultures, systems, and processes that leverage business improvement.
 Salespeople are more open to change and have an expectation of change with a change of leadership.
 The right approach can bond a team with its new leadership and establish a positive culture that drives the business forward.

 The decision to promote your top seller to a sales manager can be a risky business.
 It all comes down to the preparation and implementation of their transition to have a positive impact on the business and individual.
 If not sufficiently prepared, they can negatively impact those in the team and your business.

 We can assist you in coaching your sales manager and the implementation of methodologies and tools that will take the business forward.
 Purposefully designed, the Sales Improvement Services will provide your new sales manager with the focus, disciplines, and processes to positively impact the team and the business and deliver sales growth.

 If you are looking to hire an effective sales manager, we can assist you in that search.